karinamoffat/Rental-Properties-Website/README.md

 # Rental-Properties-Website
-This is a website for a fake rental property group in Ontario.
+This is a website for a made up rental property group in Ontario.

 ## Built with:
   1. CSS